PHILADELPHIA COUNTY

 (Centennial Grounds)

 A temporary station was constructed for Centennial Grounds at Elm Street (now Parkside) and Belmont Avenue in 1876.
 It was at approximately GPS: 39.978097, -75.215080.
-The station was a one-story wood frame building with towers on each corner.
+The original plan was to disassemble parts of the station to be rebuilt at Pittsburgh, but it was determined that such a move would be too costly and the station was torn down in 1877 (The Jeffersonian, 8-4-1877).

 Philadelphia